Retirement Account (IRA). This allows you to put dollars away — often with a tax-advantaged status for the day you retire.

 After those initial taxes are paid, any capital gains earned while invested through the account are shielded from taxation.
 This explains why nearly 25 million Americans (10% of American taxpayers) own Roth IRAs, according to the Tax Policy Center of the Urban Institute & Brookings Institution.
 Moreover, on average, people have historically seen between 7% and 10% tax-free annual growth in accounts that are well-managed.1

 Another advantage of the Roth IRA is the fact it doesn’t have required minimum distributions like traditional IRAs.
 This means your money can continue to grow as long as you have eligible earned income — regardless of your age.

 On the other hand, you are subjected to the same contribution limits imposed upon a traditional IRA, based upon your modified adjusted gross income (MAGI).
 This prevents those with higher earning potential from benefitting more than those whose earnings are mainstream.

-You can also have as many Roth IRAs as you’d like, as long as the total amount contributed each year is at or below the annual contribution cap ($6,000 annually, $7,000 if you’re over 50).
+You can also have as many Roth IRAs as you’d like, as long as the total amount contributed each year is at or below the annual contribution cap.
 This can help you further diversify your portfolio.

 The following table outlines the contribution limits in greater detail.